line/armeria/site/src/sphinx/server-grpc.rst

 Blocking service implementation
 -------------------------------

-Unlike upstream gRPC-java, Armeria does not run service logic in a separate threadpool.
-If your service implementation requires blocking, either run the individual blocking logic in a threadpool, or just wrap the entire service implementation in ``RequestContext.current().blockingTaskExecutor().submit``
+Unlike upstream gRPC-java, Armeria does not run service logic in a separate thread pool.
+If your service implementation requires blocking, either run the individual blocking logic in a thread pool, or just wrap the entire service implementation in ``RequestContext.current().blockingTaskExecutor().submit``

 .. code-block:: java